KirkAlton-Class7/cognito-cli-auth-flow/notes.md

 > If REST API returns `{"message":"The incoming token has expired"}`, export a fresh `ID_TOKEN` before retesting.
 API Gateway rejected the request before Lambda ran.

 Manual token test:

+This is the same REST test without shell variables.
+Pasting the ID token by hand makes the token choice explicit before switching back to the export-driven path.

 ```bash
 curl -i \